MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

     ![Screenshot showing the select objects tab on Data Migration Assistant.](../media/3-data-migration-generate.png)

 1. Once the schema has been generated, take some time to review it.
-This step involves making any necessary adjustments to the script for objects that cannot be created in their current state at the target location, which is not the case in this scenario.
+Generally, this step  involves making any necessary adjustments to the script for objects that can't be created in their current state at the target location, which isn't the case in this scenario.

 1. You can execute the script manually using Azure Data Studio, SQL Management Studio, or by selecting **Deploy schema**.
 Proceed with one of the methods.